“Create in me a clean heart, O God,

 Restoration is hard work.
 Several years ago, I discovered joy in restoring furniture.
 It began with a child’s rocking chair and continued with restoring my husband’s childhood desk.
 Perhaps the draw to the process lies in my passion to see beauty recovered.
 I envision the potential: both in furniture and people.

 Restoration is hard work.
 It begins with sanding off the fragments of finish scattered about the surface.
 Hours of work result in me taking on the mess.
 My hands bear a rough texture; the furniture’s surface bears a smooth one.
-I am covered in sawdust; the piece is clean from the damp cloth brushed over it.
+Sawdust abounds but the piece is clean from the damp cloth brushed over it.
 As the wood dries, sweat drips from my brow.

 Restoration is hard work.
-But I am motivated by holding the vision of what lies ahead.
+Holding the vision of what lies ahead but it motivates me.
 Eventually, knobs are replaced.
 Wood glue will be applied.
 A fresh coat of stain will cover the entire piece.
 A protective sheen completes the final touch.
 And new life commences.

 Throwing the piece out was never an option.
 Because it carries a story.
 Restoration allows it to retell the story every time someone encounters it.